Editor in Chief: Dr. Garey Fox, North Carolina State University, Raleigh, NC

 The following collections are open to submissions of manuscripts from anyone with relevant content.
 Please include a cover letter file with your submission that states the name of the collection chosen.
 Also, choose the special collection name from the list in ScholarOne Step 1.

 See the Call for Papers flyer for more details and contact information.
-Articles will be published in Transactions of the ASABE or Applied Engineering for Agriculture.
-Topics of interest include but are not limited to:
+Articles will be published in the 2024 issues of our open access Journal of Natural Resources and Agricultural Ecosystems or hybrid Journal of the ASABE and Applied Engineering in Agriculture.
+Review our journal descriptions before submitting.

 Deadlines